runsascoded/nbconvert-action/README.md

                             changed since the base revision
       -G, --no_git          When set, skip attempting to Git commit+push any changes
-      -m REMOTE, --remote REMOTE
-                            Git remote to push changes to; defaults to the only git remote, where applicable
-      -o FMT, --fmt FMT     Format to convert files to (passed to nbconvert;
+      -n NAME, --name NAME  user.name for Git commit -o FMT, --fmt FMT     Format to convert files to (passed to nbconvert;
                             default: markdown)
       -p REPOSITORY, --repository REPOSITORY
                             Git repository (org/repo) to push to (default:
                             $GITHUB_REPOSITORY)
-      -r REVISION, --revision REVISION
+      -r REMOTE, --remote REMOTE
+                            Git remote to push changes to; defaults to the only git remote, where applicable
+      -u UPSTREAM, --upstream UPSTREAM
                             Git revision (or range) to compute diffs against (default: <remote>/$GITHUB_BASE_REF, where <remote> is
                             the --remote flag value or its fallback Git remote -t TOKEN, --token TOKEN
                             Git access token for pushing changes
-      -u USER, --user USER  user.name for Git commit -x, --execute         When set, execute notebooks while converting them (by passing --execute to nbconvert)
+      -x, --execute         When set, execute notebooks while converting them (by passing --execute to nbconvert)